amandajean007/Amandajean007/README.md

 ### ⚡ Fun fact:

-- Cuttlefish are single-handedly the most fascinating animal on Earth!
+- Cuttlefish are my favorite animal!

 Many thanks to: https://github.com/anuraghazra/github-readme-stats and https://github.com/ZestyLimones/ZestyLimones for help with the README update.
 To update your profile README, check them out!